Cray-HPE/docs-csm/operations/network/metallb_bgp/Troubleshoot_Services_without_an_Allocated_IP_Address.md

     istio-system   istio-ingressgateway-hmn                                LoadBalancer   10.17.46.139   10.94.100.1   80:32444/TCP                 3d5h
     ```

-2. Check that the address pool in the annotation for the service matches one of the address pools in the metalLB config map.
+2. Check that the address pool in the annotation for the service matches one of the address pools in the MetalLB ConfigMap.

     To view information on the service: